Jako/PiwikX/README.md

 Widget configuration
 --------------------------------------------------------------------------------

 The PiwikX Module displays a few default widgets in the MODX Backend.
-You could change these widgets in the file **lang/[language].managerwidgets.php**. [language] is the language of the MODX backend (defaults to english).
+You could change these widgets in the file **lang/&lt;language&gt;.managerwidgets.php**. &lt;language&gt; is the language of the MODX backend (defaults to english).

 You could get the informations for *moduleToWidgetize* and *actionToWidgetize* easily if you log into the Piwik backend and create a new Widget (Menu -> Widgets).
 In the generated iframe code the two values could be found.
 The following example shows a widget for the 'Length of visits in the last month':